Brad McDonald

-Bradley James McDonald (born 17 February 1990) is a Papua New Guinean international footballer who last played as a defensive midfielder for Central Coast United in the NSW NPL 3.
+Bradley James McDonald (born 17 February 1990) is a Papua New Guinean former international footballer who played as a defensive midfielder.

 Born in Mount Hagen, McDonald played youth football in Australia after moving there at a young age.
 He played for a number of Australian clubs at senior level, including in the A-League for North Queensland Fury and Central Coast Mariners.

 Career

 After moving to Australia at the age of 5, McDonald began his career with the Brisbane Roar in their youth system before heading to the Brisbane Strikers in the QSL competition.

 On 12 August 2010, McDonald was signed by the North Queensland Fury.
-McDonald made his debut for the club against Adelaide United coming off the bench.
-He has been a regular started since his debut.
+McDonald made his debut for the club against Adelaide United coming off the bench, before eventually becoming a regular starter.

 On 15 April 2011, he signed for A-League outfit Central Coast Mariners.
 He made only one first team league appearance for the side, starting in a 2–1 win over Melbourne Heart on 30 March 2013.
 He also appeared in one AFC Champions League match, coming on as a late substitute in a loss to Guizhou Renhe in April 2013.

 In January 2016, McDonald returned to the Mariners, having spent three seasons playing in the National Premier Leagues.
 He was released by the club one year later.